Generating Images with 3D Annotations Using Diffusion Models

 Yi Zhang Zihao Xiao Guofeng Zhang Beijia Lu Ruxiao Duan Yongrui Qi

-Adam Kortylewski Yaoyao Liu Alan Yuille
+Adam Kortylewski Yaoyao Liu Alan L. Yuille

 Johns Hopkins University University of Freiburg Max Planck Institute for Informatics